How to clean your teeth during your orthodontic treatment

 Keeping your mouth clean during your orthodontic treatment can be more difficult and time-consuming than usual.
 But if it’s not done properly, it might lead to serious issues, as braces act as a trap for food particles and bacteria.

-As you may already know, bacteria is responsible for several oral issues, so if you wear braces you are at risk more than others.
+As you may already know, bacteria are responsible for several oral issues, so if you wear braces you are at risk more than others.
 These include:

 - Dental plaque build-up.
 This sticky, pale yellow film on the surface of your teeth is made up of bacteria.
 If not removed, it can cause tooth decay, gum disease, and other issues.